HERS Summer Internship Program

 Climate and environmental change are altering the landscapes and lifeways of many Native communities.
-The Haskell Environmental Research Studies (HERS) Summer Internship program is dedicated to preparing tribal college students for scientific and technical careers to help meet the challenges of climate and environmental change.
+The Haskell Environmental Research Studies (HERS) Summer Internship program is dedicated to preparing tribal college students for graduate school and to help meet the challenges of climate and environmental change.
 This is a paid internship.
 Travel will be provided to and from Lawrence, KS, to the Konza Prairie Biological Station, and to work with the Oneida tribe in Green Bay WI.

 COVID-19 policies will reflect KU & Haskell policies.
 Vaccines are strongly encouraged.
 Updates will be provided as available.

 - Complete the HERS Interest Form to join the HERS email listserv, and to receive HERS program materials.
 Applications open January 20 - March 10.
 Click Here to Apply

 Daniel Wildcat, Ph.D., is a Yuchi member of the Muscogee Nation of Oklahoma and professor at Haskell Indian Nations University in Lawrence, Kansas.
 He is an accomplished scholar and the founder of Haskell Environmental Research Studies internship program with colleagues from the Center for Hazardous Substance Research at Kansas State University.
 Through his efforts the internship program has helped undergraduates succeed in higher education endeavors.
 He authored the inspiring book Red Alert!
 Saving the Planet with Indigenous Knowledge (2009).

 Dr. Jay T. Johnson is a professor and Associate Chair in the Geography & Atmospheric Science program at the University of Kansas.
 His research interests are at the intersection of Indigenous and Western approaches to resource and environmental management with a particular focus on sustaining resilient landscapes in the face of environmental change.